Our History

 Strengthening our relationships across the Globe

 In May 2012, we were delighted to be invited to meet with some of our existing partners across Europe on a mission to bring us closer together.
-In particular, our partners in Italy and Malta hosted some fantastic meetings offering us more ways to provide solutions which we have continued to build upon to this day.
+Visits to our partners in places such as Italy, Malta and Jordan have provided us with some fantastic meetings offering us more ways to provide solutions which we have continued to build upon to this day.

 November 2024